 N: “I can really feel the spirit of Tallinn here.
 I don’t feel comfortable walking here as I have a feeling I am disturbing their art and something really personal they have left here.
 I think everybody hates tourists and us now, as we are jumping on their souls.”

 T: “Calm down and come and hug that hipster’s tree, I know you like it.”

 Last day my friend went to buy some souvenirs and I was just following her, looking at terrible made once, as I hate souvenirs.
 But at the end of the day, I found the perfect one (although, unfortunately, I didn’t buy it).
-Obama is as always involved…. or at least Putin.
+Obama is always involved…. or at least Putin.
 Or Obamushka.
 Or Putinshka.
 Or both.

-I’ve never felt like free and unworried as last night in Tallinn, watching first the sunset, then the sunrise, seeing the town’s silhouette in the distance, breathing the salt-breeze.
+I’ve never felt free and unworried as last night in Tallinn, watching first the sunset, then the sunrise, seeing the town’s silhouette in the distance, breathing the salt-breeze.
 The city arouses longings and can fulfill them.